suncoast-devs/handbook/lessons/js-intro/loops.md

 }
 ```

-If the `condition` becomes `false`, `statement` within the loop stops executing
+If the `condition` becomes `false`, the `statement` within the loop stops
-and control passes to the statement following the loop.
+executing, and control passes to the statement following the loop.

-The `condition` test occurs before `statement` in the loop is executed.
-If the
+The `condition` test occurs before the `statement` in the loop is executed.
+If
-`condition` returns `true`, `statement` is executed and the `condition` is
+the `condition` returns `true`, `statement` is executed, and the `condition` is
 tested again.
-If the `condition` returns `false`, execution stops and control is
+If the `condition` returns `false`, execution stops, and control
-passed to the statement following while.
+is passed to the statement following while.

 To execute multiple statements, use a block statement (`{ ... }`) to group those
 statements.